2019 World Athletics Championships – Men's 20 kilometres walk

 The men's 20 kilometres walk at the 2019 World Athletics Championships was held at the Khalifa International Stadium in Doha, Qatar, on 4 October 2019.

 Records

 Before the competition records were as follows:

 Schedule

 The event schedule, in local time (UTC+3), was as follows:

+Summary

+The winner was Toshikazu Yamanishi of Japan, 15 seconds ahead of Vasiliy Mizinov, while Perseus Karlström won the bronze medal.

 Results

 The race was started on 4 October at 23:29.
+The results were as follows: